core-wg/yang-cbor/draft-veillette-core-cool-librry-latest.md

   description
-    "This module contains the list of YANG modules and submodules implemented by a CoOL server end point.
+    "This module contains the list of YANG modules and submodules implemented by a CoOL server endpoint.

      Copyright (c) 2016 IETF Trust and the persons identified as authors of the code.
 All rights reserved.